-Progress towards our reading goal of students achieving more than one year's growth on the NWEA MAP Assessment and moving third graders toward proficiency will be monitored with a quarterly assessment using the calendar below, which contains both NWEA assessments and district benchmark assessments.
-The district benchmark assessments will be created at the district level and aligned to the district pacing guide.
-The building leader and teachers will analyze school growth at each NWEA MAP testing administration and report their findings with district level personnel.
+The building leader and teachers will analyze school growth at each NWEA MAP testing administration.
 The analysis will measure trends, strengths and weaknesses, focus areas, and action plans for literacy instruction and intervention.
 Professional development around using data to reteach and inform instruction will be provided to all staff members and teachers.

-August/September 2018-NWEA MAP October 2018 - District Benchmark
+August/September 2019 - NWEA MAP